AnushaAshokReddy/trial.github.io/index.md

             Assert.True(result.PredictedValues[3] == 1);
 ```

-# Introduction to Algorithms & Modules <a id="Algorithms&Modules"></a>

-An algorithm is a set of logical coding which is trained with lots and lots of data to predict the otput most accurately.

-A module in Machine Learning represents a set of code that can run independently and perform a machine learning task, given the required inputs.
-A module might contain a particular algorithm, or perform a task that is important in machine learning, such as missing value replacement, or statistical analysis.
-Both algorithms and modules are independent of each other.

-While implementing an algorithm, it is initially trained using various number of data available already to make the algorithm learn hpw to predict the results for an unknown input in the later stages.
-Thus the set of data is very important.

-These data is supposed to be very clean with all details.
-Sometimes in algorithms when we dont get clean data, pipeline modules are used for pre-processing of the data.
-For example some pipeline modules as MinMaxNormalisers have the function of normalising the data for the bigger algorithm.

 # Supported Modules and Algorithms <a id="Supported_Modules&Algorithms _List"></a>

 All the supported Modules and Algorithms are listed in an excel sheet.
 Also, the information about the documentation and coding source files availabiliy in the LearningApi repository can be found here.

 [Click here to find the list..](https://github.com/UniversityOfAppliedSciencesFrankfurt/LearningApi/blob/master/LearningApi/src/AlgorithmsModules%20_list.xlsx)

+# What is Algorithm <a id="Algorithm"></a>

+An algorithm is a set of logical coding which is trained with lots and lots of data to predict the otput most accurately.

-# How to build the custom module and algorithm <a id="Example_Custom_Module&Algorithm"></a>
+# How to build the custom algorithm <a id="Example_Custom_Algorithm"></a>

-  The below solution demonstrates how to implement a custom module and a custom algorithm.
-In this example, the SUM and AVERAGE logic will be impemented.
+  The below solution demonstrates how to implement a custom algorithm.
+In this example, the SUM and AVERAGE logics will be impemented.

-  The below example is only for reference on steps to implement a solution using LearningApi and the pipeline modules.
-But there is no need to build both these for every project.
+  This example is only for reference on steps to implement a solution using LearningApi.

-  Pipeline components are not ML algorithms.
-They are processing components in the middle of pipeline.
-They can be used to load data, to filter data or to do some pre-calculations.So, only sometimes, we use Pipieline modules in MLAlgorithms for processing of clean data and not everytime we should implement this in algorithm.

 ## Algorithm

-Prediction of 'chance of Precipitation' by calculating the average of temperature data and the average of chance of precipitation till date given.
+Prediction of 'Chance of Precipitation' by calculating the average of temperature data and the average of chance of precipitation till date given.
 Motive is to achieve the solution using LeaningApi framework.

 ## Example Solution using LearningApi Algorithm :